Sage-Bionetworks-IT/lambda-mips-api/README.md

 A couple query-string parameters are available to configure response output.

-An `enable_code_filter` parameter is available for the `/accounts` endpoint to optionally remove inactive codes and `CodesToOmit`.
+An `enable_code_filter` parameter is available for the `/accounts` endpoint to optionally deduplicate codes, removing inactive codes and `CodesToOmit`.
 Defining any non-false value for this parameter will enable it.

+A `disable_inactive_filter` parameter is available to modify the behavior of `enable_code_filter`.
+If this parameter is set to any non-false value, inactive codes are no longer removed.
+Codes are still deduplicated and `CodesToOmit` is respected.
+This parameter has no effect if `enable_code_filter` is not enabled.

 An `enable_other_code` parameter is available for either endpoint to optionally include an "Other" entry in the output with a value from the `OtherCode`